Douglashwang82/team-up-main/apps/mobile/README.md

-# TeamUp Mobile App
+# Event Mobile App

-A React Native mobile application built with Expo and Expo Router for the TeamUp platform.
+A React Native mobile application built with Expo and Expo Router for the Event platform.

 ## Features